 Kangetsu no Yūbe｜観月の夕べ

 The moon of the eighth lunar month (the ninth month by the Gregorian calendar) is known for its particular beauty.
-In the Heian Period (794 to 1185 A.D.) moon viewing parties reached the peak of their popularity, with nobles throwing lavish banquets while spending hours leisurely sipping alcohol and composing poems in competition together on lake boats or specially constructed moon viewing platforms and gardens.
+In the Heian period (794 – 1185) moon viewing parties reached the peak of their popularity, with nobles throwing lavish banquets while spending hours leisurely sipping alcohol and composing poems in competition together on lake boats or specially constructed moon viewing platforms and gardens.
 Though it has been around a thousand years, the moon viewing tradition still thrives in Japan, if not in a slightly different style.

 Watching the full moon rise over the horizon and climb steadily in to the sky while casting its reflection on the picturesque lake below is a beautiful sight to enjoy.
 Maybe you'll even be inspired enough to write a poem like the nobles of old?